Y entonces Teresa

 Pages: 376

-When it was discovered that the writer Teresa Wilms (1893–1921), married with children, had a passionate love affair with Vicho Balmaceda, she was confined to a convent, from which she escaped.
-She traveled to Buenos Aires accompanied by Vicente Huidobro and later lived in Madrid and Paris, where she took her own life.
-She was 28 years old.
+When it was discovered that the writer Teresa Wilms (1893–1921), married and with children, was having a passionate affair with Vicho Balmaceda, she was confined to a convent—from which she escaped.
+She traveled to Buenos Aires accompanied by Vicente Huidobro and later lived in Madrid and Paris, where she took her own life at the age of 28.

-This novel delves into that love story, which scandalized society and shaped destinies.
-It was woven together from various documents—some from Teresa herself and others—but above all, from the stories the author heard firsthand from his own relatives, direct witnesses of that time and those real lives, here reimagined in a prose that entertains, captivates, enlightens, and moves.
+This novel delves into the love that shocked society and shaped destinies.
+It was woven together from a variety of documents—by Teresa and others—but above all, from the stories the author heard firsthand from his own relatives, direct witnesses to that time and to those real lives, which are here reimagined in prose that entertains, captivates, enlightens, and moves.

-"Set against the backdrop of early 20th-century Chile, Y entonces Teresa recreates a story of love and agony, masterfully revealing a way of narrating and writing that we thought was lost."
+“Set against the backdrop of early twentieth-century Chile, Y entonces Teresa recreates a story of love and agony, masterfully revealing a way of narrating and writing we thought was lost.”
 Raúl Zurita